yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

 * **Role**: A user’s function in an org (e.g., teacher, student, admin)

-* **Opt-out status**: Whether a user has opted out of research, either directly (as an individual) or indirectly through association with an organization that has opted out.
+* **Opt-out status**: Whether a user has individually opted out of research.
 Opted out users must never be included in research data, but their data is retained in order to fulfill obligations to partners (e.g., score reporting).
 Once the service obligation to a partner is terminated, opted out users are permanently deleted from the database and all backups.

 * **Personally Identifiable Information (PII)**: PII for education records is a FERPA term referring to identifiable information that is maintained in education records and includes direct identifiers, such as a student’s name or identification number, indirect identifiers, such as a student’s date of birth, or other information which can be used to distinguish or trace an individual’s identity either directly or indirectly through linkages with other information.
 See [Family Educational Rights and Privacy Act Regulations, 34 CFR §99.3](https://studentprivacy.ed.gov/ferpa), for a complete definition of PII specific to education records and for examples of other data elements that are defined to constitute PII.

+* **Invitation Codes**: To support self-service linking of users (especially children) to cohorts or groups, ROAR supports invitation codes.
+Invitation codes are stored in the `invitation_codes` table.
+Codes are typically used to join cohort, group, or family orgs.
+Codes must not be used for district, school, or class orgs tied to official rostering.
+After a code is redeemed, the child is added to the org_membership table with the designated role.

 ### Component Flow Diagram